Online Paging with Heterogeneous Cache Slots: Abstract

-For internal bookkeeping purposes only, in presenting Algorithm \algB, we consider each virtual page $v(p, s)$ (as defined for \PageLaminarPaging) to be a \emph{copy} of page $p$, and we have \algB maintain cache configurations that place these virtual pages in specific slots, with the understanding that the actual cache configurations are obtained by replacing each virtual page $v(p, s)$ (in whatever slot it's in) by a copy of page $p$.
-This virtual copy $v(p, s)$ is functionally equivalently to $p$; for example, if placed in slot $s'$, it will satisfy any request $\slotrequestpair{p}{S'}$ with $s'\in S'$.
-When we analyze the cost, we will consider two copies $v(p, s)$ and $v(p', s')$ to be distinct unless $(p', s') = (p, s)$.
-In particular, if \algB evicts $v(p, s)$ while retrieving $v(p, s')$ (with $s'\ne s$) in the same slot, this contributes 1 to the cost of \algB.
-We will upper bound \algB's cost overestimated in this way.
+For internal bookkeeping purposes, in presenting Algorithm \algB, for each page $p$, we let the virtual pages $v(p, s)$ (for every slot $s$, as defined for \PageLaminarPaging) represent copies of page $p$.
+We have \algB maintain cache configurations that place these virtual pages in specific slots, with the understanding that the actual cache configurations are obtained by replacing each virtual page $v(p, s)$ (in whatever slot it's in) by a copy of page $p$.
+So, when a virtual page $v(p, s)$ is in a slot $s'$ (with, possibly, $s'\ne s$) this satisfies any request $\slotrequestpair{p}{S'}$ with $s'\in S'$.
+We then overcount the cost by considering two copies $v(p, s)$ and $v(p', s')$ to be distinct unless $(p', s') = (p, s)$.
+In particular, if \algB evicts $v(p, s)$ while retrieving $v(p, s')$ (with $s'\ne s$) in the same slot, we still charge 1 to the cost of \algB.
+We will upper bound \algB's cost overcounted in this way.